Published July 8, 2016

 Sports and Spiritual Life

 Defender camp uses basketball to help share the gospel and encourage each athlete in his walk with Christ.
 Wes Uffelman, CSU’s sports information director, served as one of the assistant camp directors.
 “Basketball is something that had a big impact on my life, and I want to use it to see campers come to Christ and to grow in their walk with Christ,” he says.
-“Being able to interact with the campers and show that that you can love Jesus and still be a good, tough basketball player is something I believe is very important.
+“Being able to interact with the campers and show them that you can love Jesus and still be a good, tough basketball player is something I believe is very important.
 Campers are not just improving their basketball skills but strengthening their spiritual walk as well.”

 Once a Defender, Always a Defender